-We have audited the accompanying balance sheets of Globalwise Investments, Inc. (a development stage company) as of December 31, 2006 and 2005 and the related statements of operations, stockholders' equity and cash flows for the years then ended and from inception, October 3, 1997 (inception), through December 31, 2006.
+We have audited the accompanying balance sheets of Globalwise Investments, Inc. (a development stage company) as of December 31, 2007 and 2006 and the related statements of operations, stockholders' equity and cash flows for the years then ended and from October 3, 1997 (inception), through December 31, 2007.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.